Seemavij/password_generator/README.md

 * About:
 >This is password generator.
-It is used to Generate password.
-This app ask what type of password you need.First asking your Username and maximum length of password is 15 and asking Enter the excluded chars and length than next step is password type Enter 1 for Numerical and 2 for Alfa numerical.Than you get password and This is generated password.
+It is used to Generate a password.
+This app asks you what type of password you need.First asking your Username and the maximum length of a password is 15 characters and asks you to Enter the excluded chars and length, then  the next step is the password.
+Type Enter 1 for Numerical and 2 for Alfa numerical.Then you get your password and This is a password generater.

 ![password screenhot](Assets/images/password.10.png)